dnmalenke/Calc2KeyCE/README.md

 macOS:<br/>
 `brew install libusb`<br/>
 Linux:<br/>
-Calc2KeyCE.Universal needs to be run as sudo to access usb
+Calc2KeyCE_Universal needs to be run as sudo to access usb

+On macOS and Windows, the program should be able to run with just a double click.<br/>
-Run Calc2KeyCE from a terminal and everything should work! (hopefully)
+On Linux, run Calc2KeyCE from a terminal and everything should work! (hopefully)

 If you run into any issues or have questions, Contact me on Discord: `Darkmasterr#3498`